Vikaspogu/blog/content/blog/gitops-tekton-argocd/index.md

 In this post, I will:

-- Use Tekton to build and publish image to docker registry
+- Use Tekton to build and publish an image to the docker registry
 - Trigger a Tekton pipeline from GitHub
-- Use Argo to deploy application
+- Use ArgoCD to deploy an application

 ![alt argo-flow-1](gitops-architecture.png)

 ## Getting Started

-_**Assumptions:**_
+_**Pre-requisites:**_

-- You have a running OpenShift 4 cluster with ArgoCD, and OpenShift Pipelines installed.
+- An OpenShift 4 cluster with ArgoCD and OpenShift Pipelines installed.
 If not, you follow instructions to [OpenShift Pipelines](https://docs.OpenShift.com/container-platform/4.6/pipelines/installing-pipelines.html) and [ArgoCD Operator](https://argocd-operator.readthedocs.io/en/latest/install/OpenShift/)
-- Understand of basic argocd and tekton concepts
+- Basic understanding of ArgoCD and Tekton concepts

-Create an OpenShift project called node-web-project
+Create an OpenShift project called `node-web-project`

 ```bash
 oc new-project node-web-project